MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 - **getBundleUrl()** - Returns the path to the most recent version of your app's JS bundle file, assuming that the resource name is `index.android.bundle`.
 If your app is using a different bundle name, then use the overloaded version of this method which allows specifying it.
 This method has the same resolution behavior as the Objective-C equivalent described above.

-- **getBundleUrl(String bundleName)** - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (e.g. `index.android.bundle`).
+- **getBundleUrl(String bundleName)** - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (like `index.android.bundle`).
 This method has the same resolution behavior as the Objective-C equivalent described above.

 - **overrideAppVersion(String appVersionOverride)** - Sets the version of the application's binary interface, which would otherwise default to the Play Store version specified as the `versionName` in the `build.gradle`.
 This should be called a single time, before the CodePush instance is constructed.